 Athletic shorts, sweat or jogging pants, including the spandex “bicycle” shorts, short shorts, and see-through boxer-type shorts are not allowed

-- Leggings and other form fitting stirrup pants are not allowed.
-Girls may wear Navy Blue leggings under a skirt or jumper in cold weather.
+- Leggings, yoga pants and other form fitting pants are not allowed.
+Girls may wear solid Navy Blue leggings under a skirt or jumper in cold weather.

 - Footwear: Athletic shoes should be worn each day.
 No cleats, heels, sequins/sparkles/lights, open-toe, high tops, or backless are allowed.

 - Socks: Must be short (no show or ankle) socks in navy, black or white.
 No knee high, mid-calf, or bright colored socks are permitted.